1. What is the difference between a polish and a wax?

 5. Why can’t I use household cleaners to wash my car?

-in them.
+have micro-fine abrasive in them.
 These can permanently scratch your car’s surface.
 Always

 use a premium quality, commercial liquid car wash.
-They are formulated to
+They are formulated to dissolve dirt and

 6. What about once-a-year wax and polish products?